postmanlabs/labs-docs/src/pages/docs/publishing-your-api/add-api-network.md

 ![Network Published](https://assets.postman.com/postman-docs/network-published.jpg)

 You will see a link to your collection's published listing and team profile.
-You will also be able to find your listing in the Postman app using __New__ &gt; __API Network__ or [on the web](https://explore.postman.com).
+You will also be able to find your listing in Postman using __New__ &gt; __API Network__ or [on the web](https://explore.postman.com).

 ![Network Listing](https://assets.postman.com/postman-docs/network-listing-app.jpg)

-Your team's API Network listing shows the number of imports for each of your APIs, with links to the documentation and __Run in Postman__ button so that people can import your collection templates directly into the app to begin using your endpoints straight away.
+Your team's API Network listing shows the number of imports for each of your APIs, with links to the documentation and __Run in Postman__ button so that people can import your collection templates directly into Postman to begin using your endpoints straight away.

 Clicking the title of an API in the web listing of your team profile will open the listing page for that particular collection, showing the description, publisher details, imports, and linking to the documentation alongside __Run in Postman__ for importing the collection directly.